+(i) One step downshifts

 Working forward from the starting point of the correction procedure to the end of the acceleration phase, the latest occurrence of a 10 second window containing iDS for either 2 or more consecutive seconds, or 2 or more individual seconds, shall be identified.
 The last usage of iDS in this window defines the end point of the correction procedure.
 Between the start and end of the correction period, all requirements for gears greater than iDS shall be corrected to a requirement of iDS.

+From the end of the correction period (in case of 10 second windows containing iDS for either 2 or more consecutive seconds, or 2 or more individual seconds) or from the starting point of the correction procedure (in case that all 10 second windows contain iDS only for one second or some 10 second windows contain no iDS at all) to the end of the acceleration phase all downshifts with a duration of only one second shall be removed.

+(ii) Two or three step downshifts

+Working forward from the starting point of the correction procedure to the end of the acceleration phase, the latest occurrence of iDS shall be identified.
+From the starting point of the correction procedure all requirements for gears greater than or equal to iDS up to the latest occurrence of iDS shall be corrected to (iDS + 1).

-If one step downshifts as well as two step downshifts occur during an acceleration phase, two step downshifts shall be corrected before one step downshifts are corrected.
-In this case, the starting point of the correction procedure for the one step downshifts is the second immediately following the end of the correction period for the two step downshifts.
-If a two-step downshift occurs after a one step downshift, it shall overrule the one step downshift in the time period before the two step downshift.
+(iii) If one step downshifts as well as two step and/or three step downshifts occur during an acceleration phase, three step downshifts shall be corrected before two or one step downshifts are corrected and two step downshifts shall be corrected before one step downshifts are corrected.
+In such cases, the starting point of the correction procedure for the two or one step downshifts is the second immediately following the end of the correction period for the three step downshifts and the starting point of the correction procedure for the one step downshifts is the second immediately following the end of the correction period for the two step downshifts.
+If a three step downshift occurs after a one or two step downshift, it shall overrule these downshifts in the time period before the three step downshift.
+If a two step downshift occurs after a one step downshift, it shall overrule the one step downshift in the time period before the two step downshift.

 From the end of the correction period (in case of 10 second windows containing iDS for either 2 or more consecutive seconds, or 2 or more individual seconds) or from the starting point of the correction procedure (in case that all 10 second windows contain iDS only for one second or some 10 second windows contain no iDS at all) to the end of the acceleration phase, if the downshift was a one-step downshift, all downshifts with a duration of only one second shall be removed.
 If the downshift was a two-step downshift, all requirements for gears greater than or equal to iDS up to the latest occurrence of iDS shall be corrected to (iDS + 1).

 Examples are shown in Tables A2/2 to A2/6.